Cozy Peach Kitchen

 • Udon noodles: These wheat noodles can be swapped out for rice or glass noodles to make this dish gluten-free.
 Even classic spaghetti will work if that's what you have on hand.

-• Edamame: You can this plant-based protein in the freezer aisle labeled "shelled edamame" or "mukimame".
+• Edamame: Find this plant-based protein in the freezer aisle labeled "shelled edamame" or "mukimame".

 • Shredded carrots: You can also slice or grate your whole carrots instead of buying shredded.

 • Thai basil: This lightly licorice-flavored basil adds a sweet finish to the salad.
-Regular basil can be used if you can't find Thai basil.
+Regular basil works if unable to find Thai basil.

 Labeled ingredients to make peanut sauce.